Zinedine68/Notebook/OpenFOAM/2.3.1-foss-2016a/application/utilities/convertToCylindrical/README.md

 UMeanCyl

 ## How
-convertTocylindrical -time '150.4' -fields '(U)'
+convertToCylindrical -time '150.4' -fields '(U)'
-convertTocylindrical -time '150.4' -fields '(UMean)'
+convertToCylindrical -time '150.4' -fields '(UMean)'

 ## limit
 The model must be oriented with the x-y plan at the r-theta plane and the z-axis must be the center axis of rotation.
 If not check `Usage` of the code.